Does Honey Expire?

 Quick Answer

 Honey never truly expires.
 Its low moisture content (about 17%), acidic pH (3.2-4.5), and natural hydrogen peroxide production create an environment where bacteria and mold cannot survive.
-Archaeologists found 3,000-year-old edible honey in Egyptian tombs.
+Chemical analysis confirmed 3,000-year-old Egyptian tomb honey had intact chemistry.
 Crystallization is normal and not spoilage.
 Honey only goes bad if moisture content rises above 20%, causing fermentation.

 Why Does Honey Never Spoil?